 I’m an Assistant Professor of Philosophy at San José State University.
-I work mainly in the intersection of metaphysics and normative theory.
+Starting in January 2019, I’ll also be the University Director of Pre-Law Advising.
+I work mainly in the intersection of metaphysics and normativity and argue for what I call a ‘normativity-driven metaphysics.’
 I also apply what I do there to other areas of philosophy such as philosophy of law, philosophy of religion, and applied ethics.

 For more on my research, visit my research page.

 For more on my teaching, visit my teaching page.